If you’re looking for the best Ontario hiking trails, look no further than the newly upgraded Old Rail Trail in South Algonquin!

 Plus, even in the busiest summer season, not only can you carve out time away from the crowds here, you can actually enjoy solitude if that’s what you’re looking for.

-In this article we’re sharing everything you need to know about the revitalization of the Rail Trail in South Algonquin.
+In this article we’re sharing everything you need to know about the recently revitalized Rail Trail in South Algonquin.

 Historic Rail Trail